 They will go beyond planting by implementing deer management strategies to rid deer and other wild animals from lawns and gardens to keep an untouched image.
 After all, deer are the number one complaint among growers.
 They cause over 94 percent of damage to agricultural sites each year including farms, homesteads, orchards, and vineyards.

 So, what is the best tactic to keep deer off growing sites?
-There are deer repellents and predator urine on the market to sprinkle on the grass, but they fade away within a month due to extreme heat, rain and snow, leaving growers wondering if the repellent is effective.
+There are deer repellents and predator urine on the market to sprinkle on the grass, but they fade away within a month due to extreme heat, rain, and snow, leaving growers wondering if the repellent is effective.
+You can even visit feedthatgame.com and purchase salt licks to be placed away from your home to attract them elsewhere.

 There are deer-resistant flowers that can be planted near homes, but this approach still invites deer to indulge on lawns.
 The best way to reduce the number of wildlife on landscapes is to install deer fencing around fruit and vegetable gardens and small farms.